myspc-development/art-test/docs/admin-guide.md

 ## Admin Pages

-**Roles & Permissions** – Manage organization roles and capabilities.
-Access the screen via `wp-admin/admin.php?page=ap-org-roles` from the Organization Dashboard menu.
-Requests to `/wp-admin/ap-org-roles` are automatically redirected to the proper `admin.php` URL.
+**Roles & Permissions** – Manage organization roles and capabilities under the **Roles** tab at `wp-admin/admin.php?page=ap-org-roles-matrix`.
+Any requests to `/wp-admin/ap-org-roles` redirect to the new page automatically.